 -

-Mountain Bike or Road?
+Mountain bike or road?

-If you practice mountain cycling, the use of wax is recommended due to its ability to repel dust and mud, which are more frequent in this type of route.
-On the other hand, if you prefer the road cycling, oil is a better option, since the asphalt has less dirt and the oil provides greater durability.
+, the use of wax is recommended due to its ability to repel dust and mud, which are more common on these types of routes.
+On the other hand, if you prefer road cycling

-So wax or oil for your bike chain?
+So, wax or oil for your bike chain?